10 – Rave On

 # 7 – Lowlands of Holland

-Steelyeye Span’s version of the Scottish folk song “The Lowlands of Holland,”was released on their first album Hark!
+Steelyeye Span’s version of the Scottish folk song “The Lowlands of Holland,” was released on their first album Hark!
 The Village Wait.
 This was one of our favorite songs on the band’s first album.
 The instrumentation on this one is splendid.
-It has a driving force that powerfully surrounds Maddy’s heartfelt and heart broken vocals which tells the tale of her love who was forcefully recruited by his country to fight in the war and who died in the conflict.
+It has a driving force that powerfully surrounds Maddy’s heartfelt and heartbroken vocals which tells the tale of her love who was forcefully recruited by his country to fight in the war and who died in the conflict.
 Since this is a traditional folk song, the specific war is unknown. but seems to have been sung about multiple wars dating all the way back to the Anglo-Dutch Wars of the mid seventeenth century.

 # 6 – Hard Times Of Old England

-While Steeleye Span was certainly popular and still are in many countries around the world, they were by far most popular in the United Kingdom.
-It songs like this one that define their popularity in the UK.
+While Steeleye Span was certainly popular and still are in many countries around the world, they were by far the most popular in the United Kingdom.
+Songs like this one define their popularity in the UK.
 Songs like this traditional Newfoundland folk song were just not popular in the United States.
 These are old songs that go back centuries.
 The United States is still a young county.
 It’s less than 250 years old.
 On a recent trip to Cologne, Germany, I sat in a restaurant and asked the owner when they first opened and he responded “about seven hundred years ago.”
 Put that into perspective and you will understand the impact songs like “Hard Times Of Old England,” had in Europe and why these Steeleye Span songs were so loved.

 # 5 – Gaudete

-The song’s acappella vocals lines may take some classic rock fans by surprise who are not familiar with the band.
+The song’s acapella vocals lines may take some classic rock fans by surprise who are not familiar with the band.
 However, I promise you with each repeated listen, the song becomes more addicting as you are submersed into a Celtic folk music paradise that transcends the rock and roll world into a different plane of existence.
 The voice of Maddy Prior will cast her spell upon you until you can no longer escape.

 # 4 – Cam Ye O’er Frae France